TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 17/2 Kings 17.18.md

 ---

-Therefore Jehovah was very angry with Israel, and removed them out of his sight: there was none left but the tribe of Judah only.
+Therefore Yahweh was very angry with Israel, and removed them out of his sight: there was none left but the tribe of Judah only.